 Epiwafer Products: We also monetize our strong core expertise in GaN epiwafer technology by providing GaN epiwafer products for the RF/microwave/millimeter wave market, as well as for certain strategic customers in the power device market.
 In 2018 and 2019, we were awarded the base portion and option portion, respectively, of an \$18.5 million contract by the U.S. Navy, which we believe is validation of our technology, intellectual property and capability in this area.
-We believe this program established us as a U.S.-based supplier for advanced GaN epiwafer products for both the U.S. Department of Defense and commercial applications.
+We believe this program will establish ourselves as a U.S.-based supplier for advanced GaN epiwafer products for both the U.S. Department of Defense and commercial applications.
 In 2021, we were independently awarded a separate and standalone \$1.4 million contract by the Defense Advanced Research Projects Agency (DARPA) - this is an R&D activity that could in the long term develop GaN technology.
-In May 2023, we were awarded a contract by the National Security Technology Accelerator ("NSTXL"), pursuant to which we may receive up to \$15.2 million over the period from the first quarter of fiscal 2024 through the third quarter of fiscal 2026 for developing and manufacturing advanced GaN epiwafer materials in accordance with statements of work, and in support of an agreement between NSTXL and the U.S. Government.